The UK's most affordable and flexible microMV to DVD transfers.

 sufficiently large and robust for me to use to send back your original

 tapes.
-Usually I will send the DVDs to you ahead of returning your
+Usually I will send the transfers to you ahead of

-tapes, then when you've confirmed you are happy with the
+tapes, then when you've confirmed you are happy with them, I will

-DVDs, I will return your tapes.
+return tapes.
 This way I can help you further if

 necessary - for example you can now see you want a different part of a